Frequently Asked Questions (FAQs) about hypnotherapy

 Once you have decided to go ahead, just phone me on 01977 678593, between 9 am and 9 pm.
 If you get the answerphone, please leave a message and I'll get back to you.

-You are welcome to contact me or to book a free information session if your question isn't answered here.
-No pressure will be put on you to follow this with paid therapy sessions.
+You are welcome to contact me or book a free discovery session if your question isn't answered here.